TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/c-sharp/index.md

 {% endraw %}

-Hello World in C# was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [C#](https://sampleprograms.io/languages/c-sharp) was written by:

 - ildoc
+- Jeremy Grifski
 - Jeremy Griffith

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Jul 24 2018 10:04:46.
 The solution was first committed on Mar 21 2018 00:11:57.
 As a result, documentation below may be outdated.